 Borathor: https://bugspray.com/catalog/insecticide/liquid/borathor

-Now I understand it comes “finished”.
+Now I understand if you get the same wood installed that it comes “finished”.
 But if you do get new flooring, I strongly recommend you get it unfinished so you can treat it.
 This is the only way to insure it won’t have or develop another problem.

 The second option would be to strip the finish off the floor, treat it with Borathor and then seal/finish it again.